 A query letter is part business letter, part creative writing exercise, part introduction, part death defying leap through a flaming hoop.
 (Don’t worry, you won’t catch fire and die during the query process though it may feel precisely like that at times).

-In essence: it is a letter describing your book that will hopefully make an agent want to represent you.
+In essence: it is a brief letter describing your book that will hopefully make an agent want to represent you.

 There are as many opinions out on the internet about query letters as there are, well, opinions on the internet.
 You will find lots of dos and don’ts and peeves and strategies and formulas.